Benjamin Boyce | What Happened To Bret Weinstein At Evergreen State College? | OAP #31

 Yeah.

-So uh that kind of sparked up, and because Brett Weinstein was adjacent to some high profile um independent thinkers such as Sam Harris and his brother uh Eric Weinstein, and then their entire collective, uh uh uh Jordan Peterson and and God's sad and etc.
+Because Brett Weinstein was adjacent to some high-profile independent thinkers such as Sam Harris and his brother Eric Weinstein, and then their entire collective, Jordan Peterson and God Sad and etc.

-The all that footage just kind of was replicated on the internet, and then YouTube had its own magic to work because there's this huge uh contingent of YouTube at that particular point of time that was in this is kind of loosey goosey kind of YouTube history, but there was this kind of this ongoing war, um, post-atheism versus Christianity.
+And then YouTube had its own magic to work because there's this huge contingent of YouTube at that particular point of time that was this is kind of loosey-goosey kind of YouTube history, but there was this kind of this ongoing war post-atheism versus Christianity.

-There was this kind of uh there was this thing called Gamergate that happened, and that started.
+There was this kind of there was this thing called Gamergate that happened.

 Yeah, yeah.

-I've tried to have him on, but like uh his he's in Myanmar or something like that.
+I've tried to have him on, but like he's in Myanmar or something like that.

 Malaysia, yeah.

-And so the YouTube made a whole bunch of hay out of that.
+And so YouTube made a whole bunch of hay out of that.

 And I started to publish all that material and I kind of started a YouTube channel that got a lot of attention.